DesiQuintans/Pistol_Pilferer/README.md

 ## Tips for players

-1. The penalty for taking damage is heavy (health = 6 tokens, and each supply point gives you only 3 guns to sell), and the roaming patrols keep constant pressure on you.
+1. The penalty for taking damage is heavy, and the roaming patrols keep constant pressure on you.
 Playing this character effectively is about hitting supply points hard and evading the patrols where you can.
 2. Sosigs don't have much health, so your gun's calibre doesn't really matter.
 Surviving holds requires you to shoot accurately at gaps in sosig armour, and to do it quickly so that you can clear enemies before they pile up.
 3. Don't forget your smoke grenade.
 Use it to block dangerous sightlines and to smoke sosig spawn points to draw them into the open.
 4. A grapple gun and two flashlight attachments are provided free at the start of the game, so grab them if you need them for the map you're playing.